 The diversity and classification of life will be studied, including animals, plants, protists, fungi, and prokaryotes.
 Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants and animals.
 BIOL 1306 and BIOL 1307 are two linked courses designed to be taken in consecutive semesters.
 Intended for science majors.
 BIOL 1307 includes evolution, history of life, diversity and form and function of organisms, classification, and ecology.
 Other concepts are included in BIOL 1306.
 BIOL 1307 and BIOL 1309 may not both count towards completion of graduation requirements.
 Three lecture hours per week.
 Prerequisite: It is recommended that BIOL 1306 and 1106, be taken before BIOL 1307/1107.
+Successful completion of MATH 1314 College Algebra or concurrent enrollment in higher-level mathematics is recommended.
 Co-requisite: BIOL 1107 Biology for Science Majors II Laboratory.